 Ultimately, organizing and auditing your data allows you to identify patterns that make your ad strategies more impactful.
 Structured, well-integrated data is at the heart of moving your agency from data-informed to data-powered.

-It can be intimidating to look “under the hood” of your AdOps workflows when you’ve been doing the same things the same way for so long.
-However, it’s important to take an honest look at your process inefficiencies to fully understand where your team is spending (and wasting) their time and energy every day.
+It’s important to take an honest look at your process inefficiencies to fully understand where your team is spending (and wasting) their time and energy every day.
+Building a flowchart of your end-to-end campaign execution is the first step in establishing automation-ready workflows.

 Next, look at where your teams are making tradeoffs.
 Maybe they sacrifice targeting precision to get a campaign out the door faster.
 They may skip creative approval steps when refreshing hundreds of ad assets if there are too many checkpoints for launch.
 Understanding where teams compromise quality for quantity indicates that process improvements are needed.